Best Putters For High Handicappers 2026: Tested And Reviewed

 RELATED: Best Center Shafted Putters – With Expert Reviews

-• Simple and classic design
+• Simple and classic putter design

 • Looks very similar to the original White Hot series